-ccording to the president and CEO of the Lumina Foundation, Jamie Merisotis, "higher education must change to reflect shifting student demographics."
-In 2010, a study was conducted by the Institute for Higher Education Leadership & Policy at Cal State Sacramento that encompassed data for California showing that only 30% of community college students are graduating or transferring.
-Additionally, it highlighted the disproportionately impacted student groups who are not completing certificates, degrees, or transfer after 6 years: 26% black and 22% Latinx students.
-The college Facts graphic on page 3 of this handbook indicates that LBCC's student population by ethnicity is Asian & Filipino at 12%, African American at 14%, and Hispanic at 53%.
+ccording to the president and CEO of the Lumina Foundation, Jamie Merisotis, "higher education must change to reflect shifting student demographics."1 In 2010, a study was conducted by the Institute for Higher Education Leadership & Policy at Cal State Sacramento that encompassed data for California showing that only 30% of community college students are graduating or transferring.2 Additionally, it highlighted the disproportionately impacted student groups who are not completing certificates, degrees, or transfer after 6 years: 26% black and 22% Latinx students.
+The College Facts graphic on page 3 of this handbook indicates that LBCC's 2022-2023 student population by ethnicity as Asian & Filipino at 11%, Black/African American at 13%, and Hispanic at 54%.
 Additional demographic data comes from the California Community Colleges Chancellor's Office, which provides district-specific data for its colleges.
-The 2018 Student Success Scorecard for LBCC indicates that overall only 39.5% (N=2,976) of LBCC students complete a certificate, degree and/or transfer to a 4-year higher education institution.
-Given that an estimated 65% of jobs nationally requires some form of postsecondary education, it is imperative to address students' needs and help them reach their educational goals.
+The 2022-23 Programs Awards Summary Report for LBCC indicates that 5,481 students received awards as follows: Associate Degrees for Transfer = 1,498; Associate Degrees = 866; Credit Certificates of Achievement = 436 and Accomplishment = 663; and Noncredit Certificates = 69.
+Given that an estimated 72% of jobs nationally by 2031 will require some form of postsecondary education, it is imperative to address students' needs and help them reach their educational goals.